The Awakening (sculpture): In popular culture

 The statue was featured in the beginning of the 1995 Hollywood film The Net and in the 1997 political thriller Shadow Conspiracy with actors Charlie Sheen and Linda Hamilton walking through the statue.

+A giant buried robot inspired by the Awakening appears in the computer game Primordia, drawing on writer/designer Mark Yohalem's childhood experience playing on the sculpture.